Need treatment from home? Get addiction and mental health treatment online now. Explore virtual therapy.

 Substance-based addictions

 Many substances are known for creating a powerful psychological pull, even if their physical withdrawal symptoms are less severe than others.
 For these drugs, the craving and mental obsession are the primary drivers of continued use.
-For example, substances like cannabis and certain hallucinogenic drugs can create a strong psychological dependence, where the person feels a deep-seated need to use them to relax, escape, or experience a certain state of mind.
-Cocaine is another classic example of a drug with an intense psychological grip that fuels compulsive use long after the initial high is gone.
+For example, substances like Marijuana Addiction Indiana and certain hallucinogenic drugs can create a strong psychological dependence, where the person feels a deep-seated need to use them to relax, escape, or experience a certain state of mind.
+Cocaine Addiction Indiana is another classic example of a drug with an intense psychological grip that fuels compulsive use long after the initial high is gone.

 Behavioral addictions